mewmewdevart/libft/README.md

 **1. Compiling the library**

-Run the command in your terminal :
+Run this command in your terminal :

 ```shell
 $ make